tum-gis/citydb-3dtiler/readme.md

 ## How to use?

-1. Download and extract the repository (if it is a ZIP file).
+1. Download the repository and extract it (if it is a ZIP file).

-> If you don't want to customize the feature colors, skip to the Step 4.
-Otherwise follow the next instructions.
+> If you do not want to customize the feature colors (materials), proceed to Step 4.
+Otherwise, follow the next instructions.

-2. Check the file *materials_for_features/materials_for_features.ods* (with OpenOffice, LibreOffice or OnlyOffice) file and customize the colors just using the columns in the first sheet (Sheet Name: *materials*).
+2. Check the *materials_for_features/materials_for_features.ods* file (using OpenOffice, LibreOffice, or OnlyOffice) and customize the colors/shininess/transparency using the columns on the first sheet (Sheet Name: *materials*).

 <details>
 <summary>Alternatively ...</summary>